 8. Automate Actions

 You can also use MS Access to automate frequently performed actions with Macros and point-and-click options.
 MS Access reports then lets you summarise data in printed or electronic form.

 MS Access has ready-to-use template databases within the program and for download from Microsoft’s website.
 These options are available upon starting MS Access and allow users to enhance a database with predefined tables, queries, forms, reports and macros.

 10. Import & Export

-For a growing company, MS Access has upgrade capabilities.
+If you are a growing company then MS Access has features to upgrade capabilities.
 If your database size is growing, you can upgrade to SQL Server along with an MS Access Data Project.

 12. Analysis of Databases

-It is easier to analyze databases with MS Access, as compared to other database management systems.
-You will find many assistance functions in MS Access.
-It will help to analyze, request already created databases and create reports.
+It is easier to analyse databases with MS Access, as compared to other database management systems.
+You will find many assistance functions in MS Access that will help to analyse, request already created databases and create reports.

 MS Access has an advanced and attractive graphical interface, which makes it ideal for creating, managing, analyzing databases and producing reports.

 So these are some of the many advantages of choosing MS Access.